Rismosch/ris_engine/README.md

 To compile this repo, you need a working Rust compiler.
 I currently use `rustc 1.70.0`.
 A newer one probably works fine.

 The current target platform is Windows 64-bit.
-Other platform probably wont work and I give no guarantees.
+Other platforms probably wont work and I give no guarantees.

 ## 🔧 Installation